yoctoproject/poky/documentation/ref-manual/variables.rst

-      that if you want to build a fixed revision and you want to avoid performing a query on the remote repository every time BitBake parses your recipe, you should specify a :term:`SRCREV` that is a full revision identifier and not just a tag.
+      that if you want to build a fixed revision and you want to avoid performing a query on the remote repository every time BitBake parses your recipe, you should specify a :term:`SRCREV` that is a full revision identifier (e.g. the full SHA hash in git) and not just a tag.

       .. note::